 Here are the SNPs that need to be tested.
 If a tester has all of them, he's closely related to our Big Y tester.
 The fewer the matches, the more distant the relationship.

-On the other hand, group CF04 has only one advanced SNP tester for a descendant of Robert Cooley (1754-1794), and the six new SNPs found for him are still considered novel.2 Until a second tester comes along, we will not have a genetic definition for Robert.
+On the other hand, group CF04 has only one advanced SNP tester for a descendant of Robert Cooley (1754-1794).
+The six new SNPs found for him are still considered novel.2 Until a second tester comes along, we will not have a genetic definition for Robert.
 We know only that the six mutations came into the line sometime between the tester's birth and the emergence of the parent haplogroup, R-YP4945, about 1400 years ago.
-Until those SNPs begin to parse down, we're unable to grow that branch of the SNP tree.
+Until those SNPs begin to parse out, we're unable to grow that branch of the SNP tree.

 If the Cooleys and Coleys of the area and era were tightly related, we might not find a big difference among the SNPs.
 Since we don't yet know the truth of it, this makes additional Big Y testing somewhat a gamble, although it has certainly paid off for CF02.
 The yseq.net fee of $162 for nine SNPs, however, is a reasonable bet.
 We can't really speculate about the results, but considering an average mutation rate of about 144 years for each SNP, these nine might have emerged over a period of about 1300 years.
 Given that, a good portion of the SNPs (and their respective men) were "born" before the advent of surnames, well outside what we could reasonably call "Cooley/Gargus."
 And we might expect a genetic distance (GD) of no more than a couple of SNPs among CF09 testers.
 It depends on how distantly related the group members are to one another, which is something we presently have no notion about.
 In all likelihood, the first version of the Cooley/Gargus SNP block will amount to between six to eight SNPs.
 Here are some possible outcomes: